Granville Stuart: Family

 At the age of 27, Granville married a twelve-year-old Shoshone Native American girl named Awbonnie Tookanka on April 15, 1862.
 There are several variations on the spelling of her first name in history books: Aubony, Awbony, etc. Also her daughter, Mary, stated in later years that her mother's last name was Stookaraka.
 Awbonnie bore Granville eleven children—Kate, Tom, Charlie, Mary, Elizabeth, Emma, George, Eddie, Harry, Sam and Irene.
 Emma and George died in infancy.
 Awbonnie and Granville remained married until her death in 1888 from puerperal fever at age 41.

 On January 8, 1890, Granville married twenty-six-year-old Allis Belle Brown, his children's former school teacher at the DHS ranch.
-Sadly, at this time Allis prompted Granville to give up his Shoshone Native American children to the local St. Ignatius Mission.
+At this time Allis prompted Granville to give up his Shoshone Native American children to the local St. Ignatius Mission.
 Allis and Granville never had any offspring of their own.
 Allis Belle survived Granville and died in Hamilton, Montana, on March 31, 1947.

 Granville and his brother James were partners in most things since they were teenagers and were rarely apart until January 1871 when James left Deer Lodge to operate a trading business at the government trading post on the Milk River, Fort Browning.
 He left his wife and three sons in the care of Granville and Awbonnie.
 In June 1873, Fort Browning was closed and James was transferred to Fort Peck.
 He was ill at the time and succumbed to liver disease on September 26, 1873.
 Granville recovered his body at Fort Peck and returned James to Deer Lodge, where he was buried on November 5, 1873.
 Mourners at the funeral included pioneers Samuel Hauser, Nathaniel P. Langford and Wilbur Sanders.